 Normally, earwax runs down the ear canal and clears off.
 However, when the buildup is too much it blocks the ear canal completely resulting in a feeling of ear pressure.
 An ENT doctor will be able to clear the excess wax from the ear.
 One should refrain from using earbuds as they can push the wax further inside the ear canal.

 In addition to the above-mentioned causes, some other uncommon causes of a feeling of ear pressure include Meniere’s disease, cholesteatoma, tumour in the ear, fungal infection, chronic otitis media and jaw disorders.
-If you are facing pressure in your ears constantly, do consult an Audiologist or an ENT doctor to resolve the problem at the earliest.
+If you are facing pressure in your ears constantly, do consult an Audiologist or an hearing aid clinic to resolve the problem at the earliest.